Veinte Reales: Etymology

-The origin of the name Viente Reales came from a legend that their ancestors paid "veinte reales" or twenty reales (2.50 pesos) for the land to the Spaniards during the Spanish occupation of the Philippines.
+The origin of the name Veinte Reales came from a legend that their ancestors paid "veinte reales" or twenty reales (2.50 pesos) for the land to the Spaniards during the Spanish occupation of the Philippines.
 Another legend was that there was a magic well that contains delicious water that can quickly heal any sickness.
 But in order for you to drink it, you must pay Veinte Reales (20 reales).

 Education

-The barangay has one public educational facility for elementary (Paltok Elementary School) and one facility for high school (Veinte Reales National High School).
+The barangay has two public educational facilities for elementary (Paltok Elementary School and Luis Francisco Elementary school) and one facility for high school (Veinte Reales National High School).